OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

     self.add('d1', SellarDis1(), promotes=['x', 'z', 'y1', 'y2'])

-You may also notice the lack of connect statements.
-One benefit of variable promotion is that those variables are automatically connected.
-So in this case, our two disciplines both promote `y1` and `y2.` Discipline 1 provides `y1` as a source and discipline 2 needs it as a `param`, so when both of them promote `y1`, the connection is made for you.
-This is called an implicit connection.
+In this case, our two disciplines both promote `y1` and `y2.` Discipline 1 provides `y1` as a source and discipline 2 needs it as a `param`, so when both of them promote `y1`, the connection is made for you, implicitly.

 Due to the implicit connections, we now have a cycle between the two disciplines.
 This is fine because a nonlinear solver can converge the cycle